 Identifying asbestos: can you tell from a photo?

-We sent six samples from Burgenland to a laboratory for analysis.
-Before the results come back, we let you guess: what rock, what asbestos minerals, what percentage.
-Spoiler: you cannot answer this from a photo alone.
+We had five samples from Burgenland analysed in a laboratory.
+Guess for yourself first: which rock, which asbestos minerals, what percentage.
+Then we show what the lab found.
+The answer up front: you cannot tell from a photo alone.
 That is exactly the point.

 → jump to the photo quiz · → What is asbestos?

 Click your guess for each sample.
 Your guesses are stored locally in your browser.
-To show you the aggregated guesses of all participants at the end, each guess is also sent anonymously to our server (data.ungiftig.at): no name, email, or account, just the answer and a random per-browser identifier.
+So that you can see the aggregated guesses of everyone playing at the end, each guess is also sent anonymously to our server (db.ungiftig.at): no name, email, or account, just the answer and a random per-browser identifier.
 Details: privacy policy.
-Once the lab results are back, the page will compare your guesses with the actual values.
+After you save, the page compares your guess with the actual lab values.

 Sample 001